 Date & time calculators

-Days between Business days Add time Time zones Week/quarter
+Days between Deadline countdown Business days Add time Time zones Meeting overlap Week/quarter

 How to calculate dates fast

-1. Use “days between” for durations and deadlines.
+1. Use “days between” for a neutral calendar gap.

-3. Use “time zones” to compare meeting times across regions.
+4. Use “time zones” to convert one exact timestamp across regions.

 Choose the calculator by the scheduling rule that changes the answer

-Date and time work usually goes wrong when calendar days, business rules, duration arithmetic, and timezone conversion are mixed together.
-Start with the rule that constrains the result most, then move to the next layer only if the answer still depends on it.
+Date and time work usually goes wrong when calendar days, business rules, and timezone conversion are mixed together.
+Start with the rule that changes the answer most, then move only if needed.

 Use this page as a quick map